OpenSpace/openspace.github.io/docs/builders/assets/assets.md

 ### Loading

-When an asset is loaded, the asset file's lua code is executed.
+When an asset is loaded, the asset file's Lua code is executed.
 The method `asset.require` may be used to declare dependencies on other assets, stating that they should be loaded first.

 The asset may register resource synchronizations using `asset.syncedResource` and provide functions to be executed upon asset initialization (`asset.onInitialize`) and deinitialization (`asset.onDeinitialize`).
 The loading step itself should not manipulate the OpenSpace scene in any way.
 Instead, it should register any such logic with the `asset.onInitialize` and `asset.onDeinitialize` methods.
 If an asset is loaded successfully it will transition to the `Synchronizing` state.